Sash730/nginx-settings/README.md

 2. Replace in server/api/app.js string 'yourIp' your own IP

-3. Run `npm run docker` to start the docker container with nginx and two servers.
+3. Run `docker-compose up -d` to start the docker container with nginx and two servers.